screemerpl/AtariJoyino/LeonardoProMicro/ProMicroAtariJoy/readme.md

 ### Arduino UNO R3 with Atmega16U2

-It is also possible to use this on original UNO R2 with Atmega16U2 chip and HoodLoader2 installed.
+It is also possible to use this on original UNO R3 with Atmega16U2 chip and HoodLoader2 installed.
 In this case add line

 ```#define _UNOHOODLOADER2```

- on top of the source and then flash this to USB MCU with HoodLoader2
+ on top of the source code and then flash this to USB MCU with HoodLoader2
  (more information in link on the bottom).
 Select the board as on the screenshot:
 ![Hoodloader2-atmeg16](https://user-images.githubusercontent.com/45807753/125109983-f2bf1200-e0db-11eb-8d03-d39d90a5b9b0.png)